List of foreign electoral interventions: 1961 election (by United States)

 During the 1961 election, the CIA covertly funded the National Radical Union (ERE) and the Centre Union (EK) in order to prevent a victory of the socialist All-Democratic Agricultural Front (EDA).
 The Greek military, then linked to the CIA, also played a role in ensuring the ERE was victorious by encouraging the public to vote for them.

 1974 election (by Soviet Union)

 According to documents provided by the State Department Office of the Historian, following the legalization of the Communist Party of Greece in 1974, the Soviets covertly gave the party more than $2 million for its election campaign.

 Grenada

 1984 election (by United States)

 According to investigative journalist Bob Woodward, the CIA spent $675,000 on education and "getting out the vote" in Grenada after the 1983 invasion.
 Woodward claims the CIA also used opinion polls to ensure a "strongly pro-US" candidate won the election.

 Guatemala

 1958 election (by United States)

 The CIA covertly aided the electoral campaign of José Luis Cruz Salazar (es) of the National Liberation Movement with a payment of $97,000 in order to oust the government of Miguel Ydígoras Fuentes of the National Democratic Reconciliation Party in the 1958 general election.

+2023 election (by United States)

+During Guatemala’s 2023 general elections, several allegations of foreign interference, particularly by the United States, were raised by Guatemalan officials.
+In December 2023, the U.S. government imposed visa restrictions on approximately 300 Guatemalan citizens, including more than 100 members of Congress.
+These sanctions were perceived by some as a political pressure tactic and foreign intervention in Guatemala’s internal affairs.
+Guatemalan President Alejandro Giammattei denounced what he described as "international interference" in the election process during a speech at the United Nations General Assembly.
+He claimed that these actions aimed to influence electoral results and undermine Guatemala’s sovereignty.
+Following the U.S. sanctions, Giammattei issued a statement condemning what he called "intimidation tactics" used to pressure Guatemalan officials and manipulate domestic politics.

+Guyana

+1964 election (by Great Britain and United States)

+The British government funded the Guiana United Muslim Party to divert Muslim Indo-Guyanese from the People's Progressive Party (PPP).
+The United States National Security Council $2.08 million for covert action programs after 1962 of which a large portion was given to capitalist The United Force and the socialist People's National Congress.
+The CIA regarded the PPP leader Cheddi Jagan as a communist.

+1968 election (by United States)

+The CIA supported Forbes Burnham's People's National Congress against the communist People's Progressive Party.
+In 1970, Burnham himself made a left-turn and improved relationships to the Soviet Union.